What Vitamins Should a 30 Year Old Woman Take?

 I often get asked questions about supplements, including which vitamins women should be taking.
 The world of supplements can be overwhelming since there are so many to choose from!
 Most people don’t know where to start, so that’s why I’m offering my thoughts on which vitamins women might want to consider.

-As a clean eating specialist, I always recommend starting with a diet rich in nutrient-dense, organic, real foods as the basis of a healthy lifestyle.
+Most clean eating specialist and health practitioners recommend starting with a diet rich in nutrient-dense, organic, real foods as the basis of a healthy lifestyle.
 However, for many women, diet alone may not be enough.

 There are a lot of reasons why you might want to add vitamins and supplements to your healthy lifestyle routine.
 We got through so many phases in our life that demand varying levels of nutrients.

 Lastly, today’s soil is more depleted of vitamins and minerals than it was generations ago due to modern farming practices, even if it is certified organic.

 That’s why I’ve chosen to focus on what supplements would be ideal for a woman in her 30s to take.
 This article is appropriate for most women in our child-bearing years.

 Women are generally considered to be of childbearing age between our late teens to late 40s, so we need to factor in special considerations when deciding which vitamin supplements to take.